 Please note that I do not list local bands because there are just hundreds of them.
 The best source on local bands is minniepaulmusic.com, which has loads of info, pictures, posters, and interviews.
 Another web site is Garage Hangover (14 Minnesota bands).
 There are a few exceptions, however, mostly to do with bands from St. Louis Park; they are in the index below.

-These two pages, Events and Venues, are both very long, and I suggest you use the search function on your browser to find what you’re looking for.
+The Events and Venues pages are both very long, and I suggest you use the search function on your browser to find what you’re looking for.
 Events is strictly chronological, and Venues is alphabetical.
+Events and Venues that were significant enough to merit their own pages are listed below.

 Pam Albinson, Queen of the Lakes of 1962, is the Keeper of the Flame of the Aquatennial, in conjunction with the Hennepin History Museum.
 In addition to the information I found in her book, Seventy-Five Years of the Minneapolis Aquatennial, she sent me a list of national entertainers who came to town for the summer festival.
 For fun I posted all of them, not just musical acts.
 How fun to know that David Cassidy was Grand Marshall of the 1972 Grande Day Parade!